 C:\Users\YOUR USERNAME\ directory.

-You can use any FTP client you wish.
-You can also use the POSH-SSH PowerShell module to transfer the private key as well as WSL.
+You can use any FTP client you wish, WSL with scp, or the POSH-SSH PowerShell module to transfer the private key.

 # PowerShell [Hyper-V Host] Install-Module -Name Posh-SSH $credential = Get-Credential mkdir $ENV:UserProfile\.ssh Get-SCPFile -ComputerName 'Linux Hostname/ip' -Credential $credential -RemoteFile '~/.ssh/id_ecdsa' -LocalFile $ENV:UserProfile\.ssh\id_ecdsa Uninstall-Module -Name Posh-SSH